jeans0n/digital-electronics-2/project/README.md

 Note: pressing the rotary encoder switch toggles the rotary encoder action from symbol selection to analog signal sampling rate adjustment (in 33 ms steps).

+# Responsabilities

+The work was done in collaboration with the two project leaders.

 # Examples of rendering